Advocacy and Public Policy

 Tesoro formulates our policy positions in a manner consistent with our Public Policy Principles, and in part, based on the principle of Shared Value, which considers viewpoints that are good for the environment, the community and our business.
 Priority policy areas for Tesoro currently include refinery safety, fuel standards, environmental issues, tax, and energy infrastructure.

-In addition to providing oversight of the Board’s organizational structure and composition, the Governance Committee of our Board of Directors receives regular updates on the Company’s public policy and political spending activities.
+Our Board of Directors receives updates on significant public policy and the Governance Committee of our Board of Directors receives regular updates on the Company’s political spending activities.
 The Board of Directors and our Chief Executive Officer have delegated regular oversight of our public policy and political spending policies, protocols and activities to our Vice President, Corporate Affairs, in consultation with the Vice President, Federal Government Affairs for federal political spending activities.

 Our PAC and corporate political contributions policies require that political spending activities are overseen by the Vice President of Corporate Affairs.
 Political contributions are made consistent with our Public Policy Principles and to promote the interests of the Company, independent of the private political preferences of our executives or management.
 We maintain strict limits of authority with regard to political contributions.
 Political contributions to individual candidates, and to entities other than candidates, must be approved by the Vice President, Corporate Affairs.
 Corporate political contributions to individual candidates over $25,000, and contributions over $100,000 to entities other than candidates, must be approved by the Chief Executive Officer, General Counsel, and the Governance Committee of our Board of Directors.